Learn how to make a mattress softer with our easy-to-follow guide.

-How Does Firmness Affect Sleep Quality?
+How Does A Too-Firm Mattress Affect Sleep Quality?

-The quality of your sleep can be significantly influenced by the firmness of your mattress.
 A hard mattress might seem like a good idea initially, but it can lead to discomfort and restless nights.
 This is because a firm surface can disrupt your sleep by causing you to toss and turn throughout the night.

 Over time, the effects of a hard mattress can become more severe.
 It can push your spine out of its natural alignment during sleep, which can cause back pain.
 This is not good for your back in the long run, and it's something you'll want to avoid.